Shiplake: Amenities

-Shiplake has two pubs: the Plowden Arms and The Baskerville.
-The Plowden Arms in Shiplake village shut 'suddenly' on New Year's Day 2019.
-It is planned to re-open early in 2022.
-The Baskerville is located in Lower Shiplake, near the railway station.
+Shiplake has two pubs: The Plough (formerly The Plowden Arms) and The Baskerville.
+The Plough is located on the A4155 at the junction with Plough Lane, and The Baskerville is located in Lower Shiplake, near the railway station.

 Shiplake has a village hall, Women's Institute, amateur dramatic society, bowls and lawn tennis club and many other clubs, such as the art and history societies, as well as various fitness groups.
 Shiplake has a small number of industrial, storage, retail, distribution and office units.

 Primary schooling takes place at Shiplake CE Primary School on Memorial Avenue, a Voluntary Aided Church of England school with a school role of 178.
 Older children attend nearby Gillotts School in Henley.
 Shiplake College is an independent day and boarding school for boys aged 11–18 and girls aged 16–18, located just off the main A4155 Henley on Thames to Reading road by Saints Peter and Paul parish church.